gcanti/elm-ts/docs/modules/Debug/index.ts.md

 parent: Modules
 ---

-# Overview
+# index overview

 This module makes available a debugging utility for `elm-ts` applications.

 Use of the functions directly exported from this module is **deprecated**.

-Please use the specialized versions that you can find under `Debug/`
+Please use the specialized versions that you can find under `Debug/`.

+Added in v0.5.0

 ---